AiconNetworks/aicons/aicons/bayesbrainGPT/RESEARCH.md

 What do we want the Aicon to decide from?
 Allocate budget daily for each ads campaign.
 The optima job of the Aicon is to take time as infinite projected time.
 We could decide this because the decision of taking some step S in the near future t + 1; could eb less optimal that taking step S in later future t + 100; when t is measured in days.
 But for simplicity of analysis and using a pragmatic point of view instead of a philosophical, we define also a time frame.
 (Disclaimer, everything should be able to be generated entirely from Aicon; but more on this later)

-Tests
+Action space
+For the budget example above:
+Range = 1000 (max - min)
+Step size = 100
+Number of steps = (1000/100) + 1 = 11 possible values
+This is particularly useful in real-world applications where:
+You need continuous-like behavior (values in a range) But practical constraints require discrete steps (like minimum transaction amounts) Or computational efficiency requires discretization of the search space For example, in advertising budget allocation:
+You might want to allocate budgets between $0 and $1000 But your ad platform only accepts budgets in $100 increments So you use a stepped continuous dimension with step=100 Tests
 Metrics to understand if this system works properly.